mxmlnkn/rapidgzip/README.md

 This module provides an IndexedBzip2File class, which can be used to seek inside bzip2 files without having to decompress them first.
+Alternatively, you can use this simply as a **parallelized** bzip2 decoder as a replacement for Python's builtin `bz2` module in order to fully utilize all your cores.

+On a 12-core processor, this can lead to a speedup of **6** over Python's `bz2` module, see [this](#example-3-comparison-with-bz2-module) example.
+Note that without parallelization, `indexed_bzip2` is unfortunately slower than Python's `bz2` module.
+Therefore, it is not recommended when neither seeking nor parallelization is used!

-It's based on an improved version of the bzip2 decoder [bzcat](https://github.com/landley/toybox/blob/c77b66455762f42bb824c1aa8cc60e7f4d44bdab/toys/other/bzcat.c) from [toybox](https://landley.net/code/toybox/), which was refactored and extended to be able to export and import bzip2 block offsets and seek to them and to add support for threaded parallel decoding of blocks.
+The internals are based on an improved version of the bzip2 decoder [bzcat](https://github.com/landley/toybox/blob/c77b66455762f42bb824c1aa8cc60e7f4d44bdab/toys/other/bzcat.c) from [toybox](https://landley.net/code/toybox/), which was refactored and extended to be able to export and import bzip2 block offsets, seek to block offsets, and to add support for threaded parallel decoding of blocks.

 Seeking inside a block is only emulated, so IndexedBzip2File will only speed up seeking when there are more than one block, which should almost always be the cause for archives larger than 1 MB.

 Since version 1.2.0, parallel decoding of blocks is supported!
-Per default, the older serial implementation is used.
+However, per default, the older serial implementation is used.
-To use the parallel implementation you need to specify a `parallelization` other than 1 argument to `IndexedBzip2File`.
+To use the parallel implementation you need to specify a `parallelization` argument other than 1 to `IndexedBzip2File`, see e.g. [this example](#example-3-comparison-with-bz2-module).

 # Installation